How To Overcome Imposter SyndromeWhat Kind of Therapy Is Best for Overcoming Imposter Syndrome?

 What is Imposter Syndrome?

-With Imposter Syndrome no matter how objectively high our achievements are, we will feel that we don’t deserve them.
-Studies show* imposter syndrome often co-exists with depression, anxiety and low self esteem.
-It can be experienced in all genders though some studies show it to be more common in women; imposter syndrome has been found to be more common in African, Asian and Latino American college students too.
+The prevalence of imposter syndrome is hard to assess: a gathering of research suggests anywhere between 9% to 82% of study participants can experientially relate to the term.
+Studies also show imposter syndrome often co-existing with depression, anxiety and low self esteem.
+It can be experienced in all genders though some studies show it to be more common in women; imposter syndrome has been found to be more common in African, Asian and Latino (Latine) American college students too.

 The causes will be important to talk through in order to fully grasp the root causes of imposter syndrome.
-In addition to talking – what’s happening in the body and nervous system of someone with imposter syndrome – may be important to address as well.
-This is where TEB comes in: it’s hard to talk our way out of survival defences learned before we could even talk.
+In addition to talking – what’s happening in the body and nervous system of someone with imposter syndrome – will be important to address as well.
+This is where Transforming Touch® comes in; it’s hard to talk our way out of survival defences learned before we could even talk.
 Survival defences are ingrained deep into the functioning of our kidney adrenals, brainstem, HPA axis and other ares of our bodies.
+Developing a felt sense of safety in our bodies deeply rooted in and emergent from our physiology, can come about through the attuned presence of an empathic and co-regulating other.

-Click here for more information on TEB sessions.
+Click here for more information on Transforming Touch sessions.

 Overcoming Imposter Syndrome With Family Constellations:

 Sometimes the root causes of imposter syndrome may not be apparent, this is when we might turn to a constellation to help.
 It is my experience from working with many clients with imposter syndrome, that the trauma of past generations might lead to anxiety and imposter syndrome in the present day.
-This can happen even when we are not directly aware of or impacted by the trauma because it happened several generations ago.
+This can happen even when we are not directly aware of (or don’t feel impacted by) the trauma because it happened several generations ago.

-Family constellations are very helpful when there is no obvious cause for our suffering.
-Causes that lie further back in our ancestry may not have been addressed by therapies that only focus on our life since we were born.
-Identifying these root cause can often help imposter syndrome heal, supported by other therapies from my practice.
+Unconsciously trying to make up for or the difficult experiences and losses of other family members, is a common recurring theme in family constellation sessions.
+The causes of suffering and failure to thrive may lie further back in our ancestry; they therefore may not have been addressed by therapies that only focus on what has happened to us since we were born.
+Identifying these root causes can often help imposter syndrome heal, supported by other therapies from my practice.

 Click here for more information on Family Constellations sessions.